medHalim/PIC18F4550-DS1307-I2C-UART/README.md

 # Real Time Clock Monitor Project

-DS1307 RTC interface on PIC18F4550 and communication via I2C and UART.
+Clock and Calendar monitor using PIC18F4550 and DS1307 RTC and communication via I2C and UART.

 ## Project Overview